reapit/foundations/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
 Please ensure that screenshots do not include sensitive data such as personally identifiable information.
+If you do have private or sensitive information you need to share that will help with aiding resolution of this issue, please email sinfo@reapitfoundations.zendesk.com adding the issue number as the subject line.
+Please only use this mailbox to share information you cannot add to this issue.

 **Device (please complete the following information for web issues):**
  - Device: [e.g. iPhone6, PC, Mac]